amireson/git-doc/Tutorial.md

 `git fetch origin` Brings information about the current version of the repository to the local computer.
 Then you can type

-`git diff origin/master master` Which lists differences.
+`git diff --name-status origin/master master` Which lists the files that have changes.
+Prefixes mean: A - added, M - modified, D - deleted.
+If you want to see the actual differences within each file omit `--name-status`.

 `git merge origin/master master` Brings changes on the server version to your local version.
 Only run this after you have run the `fetch` command above.